Australian consumers only : USA & World enquires & information visit spicoatings.com

 Because these other products cannot control all three types of solar heat flow (conduction, convection and radiation) and also prevent mould and mildew as does Super Therm® they try make use of misleading articles, statements and factoids.
 It must be stated that Super Therm® has been tested at 23, 50, 75 and 100°c to which buildings are exposed with the same results.
 Further they never mention moisture content and it’s impact on their performance unlike Super Therm®.

-With Super Therm® tested independently by the US Department of Energy checking specifically our true advertising points of blocking heat and energy savings percentages shows the lack of understanding and complete lack of insulation via blocked heat.
+With Super Therm® tested independently by a US Energy Authority checking specifically our true advertising points of blocking heat and energy savings percentages shows the lack of understanding and complete lack of insulation via blocked heat.
 All the blogs actually put in writing acting as if they know any facts at all.
 They don’t!
 By what they state, they are saying they know more about heat controls and blocking heat for true insulation than does the largest and best insulation/heat control laboratories in the world.

 While it is easy to generalise the entire industry, knowing that Superior Products International II, Inc. products are tested, certified and stand heads-and-shoulders apart from its competitors…its a matter of don’t paint all products with the same brush.